dennis-kachila/Orion-Agent/README.md

 - All tool calls are wrapped in try/catch with error redaction
 - Model size limits can be enforced to prevent resource issues
 - Simulink.BlockDiagram.validate ensures model integrity before simulation
+- Never hardcode API keys or sensitive information in source code